-FLAVIA BERTORELLO Argentinian-born-NYC-based artist, architect, and educator exploring the body-environment relations through a research-based practice that includes drawing, writing, and experimenting with materials in various formats, scales, and spatial contexts.
-Interested in site-responsive processes, Bertorello’s work exists at the intersection of drawing, sculpture, printed media, installation and restoration.
+FLAVIA BERTORELLO Argentinian-born-NYC-based artist, architect, and independent researcher exploring the body-environment relations through a practice that includes drawing, writing, and experimenting with materials in various formats, scales, and spatial contexts.
+Interested in site-responsive processes, Bertorello’s work exists at the intersection of drawing, sculpture, printed media, sound, installation and restoration.

 Education